FamilyParking/Project/README.md

 You can dowload the apk from:
 www.FamilyParking.it/app/familyParking.apk

-You can find  the presentation in the following URL : http://prezi.com/dznsfoioqjin/?utm_campaign=share&utm_medium=copy&rc=ex0share
+You can find the presentation of Milestone 1 in the following URL : http://prezi.com/dznsfoioqjin/?utm_campaign=share&utm_medium=copy&rc=ex0share

 You can find our fist presentation summary here: